 TRA Assist Mobile app: TRA also provides all Gap Cover policyholders with TRA Assist, which is powered by ER24 ASSIST.
 The benefits include a Home Drive service (which now includes access to Uber trips), a Panic Button and a Medical Health and Trauma Counselling Line.

-To find out more information about TRA’s Gap Cover product options, contact your intermediary (who could give you advice on which Gap Cover product option to choose) or go to our website here.
+To find out more information about TRA’s Gap Cover product options, contact your intermediary (who could give you advice on which Gap Cover product option to choose) or go to our Medical Gap Cover page here.

 Note: All material on this website is provided for your information only and may not be construed as medical advice or instruction.
 No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals on any matter relating to their health and well-being.
 The information and opinions expressed here are believed to be accurate, based on the best judgment available to the authors, and readers who fail to consult with appropriate health authorities assume the risk of any injuries.
 Errors and Omissions Excepted.
 Terms and Conditions Apply.